 And press gently around it.

 And now comes the most important part.

-Cover these potted cutting with the help of either plastic bag or plastic bottle for greenhouse effect.
+Cover these potted cutting with the help of either a plastic bag or plastic bottle for the greenhouse effect.

-After 10-12 days remove the bottle and if everything goes well you will see new life seeping through it.
+After 10-12 days remove the plastic bag/bottle and if everything goes well you will see new life seeping through it.

 Once the monsoon has passed and the weather starts to get a bit dry with longer nights.